JustArchiNET/ArchiSteamFarm/.github/ISSUE_TEMPLATE/Bug_report.md

 ```
 Paste here, in-between triple backtick tags

-Ensure that your log was NOT recorded in Debug mode, as it might contain sensitive information that should not be shared publically, as stated on the wiki.
+Ensure that your log was NOT recorded in Debug mode, as it might contain sensitive information that should not be shared publicly, as stated on the wiki.
 ```

 ### Global ASF.json config